aiven/aiven-operator/docs/content/en/docs/resources/kafka/_index.md

 Using the previously created `KafkaTopic`, `ServiceUser`, `KafkaACL`, you can produce and consume events.

-You can use Kafkacat to produce a message into Kafka, and the `-t random-strings` argument to select the desired topic, and use the content of the `/etc/issue` file as the message's body.
+You can use [kcat](https://github.com/edenhill/kcat) to produce a message into Kafka, and the `-t random-strings` argument to select the desired topic, and use the content of the `/etc/issue` file as the message's body.

 1. Create a `kafka-crab-produce.yaml` file with the content below: